xrdocs-migration/SONiC/_blogs/pkiInfra.md

 ## Create Self-Signed CA Root certificate

-Our lab Linux server will serve as the CA root point.
+In this POC our lab Linux server will serve as the CA root point.
 To ensure security, keys will be stored in the `/root/ca/private/` directory with permissions set to `600`, restricting access to the root user only.

 ```
 root@8ktme:~# cd /root/ca/private/